Cornbread Stuffing with Sausage & Sage

 Don’t worry, I got you!
 I know that I have vegetarian friends here, and some people just aren’t into sausage.
 If you want to make this dish veg friendly, simply leave out the sausage.
 It’ll still taste just as delicious!
-However, if you want to add a little bulk to make up for the meat, you can always add some chopped mushrooms, sauteed apples, Brussels sprouts, green beans, or any other vegetable you enjoy.
+However, if you want to add a little bulk to make up for the meat, you can always add some chopped mushrooms, sautéed apples, Brussels sprouts, or any other vegetable you enjoy.

-Serving & Leftover ideas
+Serving & leftover ideas

 Personally, I just serve cornbread stuffing as a stand-alone side dish, but you have options here!
 One recipe will yield enough stuffing to fill an 8 pound turkey.
 If you have anything over 12 pounds, I would probably recommend doubling the recipe.

 In terms of leftovers, my favorite is the classic post-Thanksgiving turkey sandwich with cranberry sauce, mayo, and provolone on toasted sourdough!
 I’ve also eaten leftover stuffing for breakfast the next day topped with runny eggs.
 Of course, there are a million ways the internet has come up with to eat leftover stuffing, but my favorite idea in particular might just be the Thanksgiving poutine, because wowowow that sounds insane!